davedittrich/lim-cli/docs/packet-cafe.rst

 .. note::

-    Note that ``lim`` keeps track of the last *session ID* and *request ID* as a convenience when running multiple commands in sequence.
-Otherwise, you have to cut/paste these long UUIDs every command, which is quite tedious and error prone.
+    As a convenience when running multiple commands in sequence, ``lim`` keeps track of the last *session ID* and *request ID* and will reuse them by default.
+The values show up in the output of ``lim cafe admin info``.
+Otherwise, you would have to type or cut+paste these long UUIDs for every command, which is both a bit tedious and error prone.
+You can override this behavior and interactively select from existing session and request IDs by using the ``--choose`` flag on commands that require these IDs.

 ..